TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 In doubt, have a look at the full documentation: [NeuroMod Toolbox Manual](NeuroMod%20Matlab%20Version/Modules/MISC/docs/NeuroMod_Toolbox_Manual.docx)

-Download and extract only the 'Example_Intan_Data.zip' file to explore all functionalities NeuroMod offers with a 64 channel recording!
-Note: If you download the whole repository as a .zip file, you cannot extract the 'Example_Intan_Data.zip', so you have to download it individually.
+Download and extract only the 'Example_Intan_Data.zip' file to explore all functionalities NeuroMod offers with a 64 channel recording! **NOTE:** If you download the whole repository as a .zip file, you cannot extract the 'Example_Intan_Data.zip', so you have to download it individually.

 The first thing you always have to do is to either extract data from a recording or to load data you previously saved with NeuroMod.
 To extract data from any dataset in one of the supported data formats select the "Load Raw Recordings" option in NeuroMod and click on the "RUN" button on the left side in the "Manage Dataset" module.
 Select a folder containing your recording (or the example recording folder containing the individual recording files) and specify your probe design.
 Some probe designs (also for the example dataset) are already available to load using the menu on top of the window (called Load Saved Probe Information).
 For the example dataset select the saved Probe_Info_64_ASSY_77_H3_acute_ChannelOrder.mat file.
 In doubt, most windows give additional information in the text areas as well as tooltips.
 In most cases, if you click on something or do something that is not supported or does not work (i.e. click start without specifying a probe design or selecting a folder without a supported recording file), you will get a message what the issue is.